rfinnie/rdserialtool/README.md

-# rdumtool - RDTech UM24C/UM25C/UM34C Bluetooth interface tool
+# rdserialtool - RDTech UM/DPS series device interface tool

-*This script is currently in an early stage and could change significantly.*
+*This program is currently in an early stage and could change significantly.*

+This program provides monitor, control and configuration access to [RDTech (RuiDeng)](https://rdtech.aliexpress.com/store/923042) UM and DPS series devices.

-The RDTech (RuiDeng) [UM24C](https://www.aliexpress.com/item/RD-UM24-UM24C-for-APP-USB-2-0-LCD-Display-Voltmeter-ammeter-battery-charge-voltage-current/32845522857.html), [UM25C](https://www.aliexpress.com/store/product/RD-UM25-UM25C-for-APP-USB-2-0-Type-C-LCD-Voltmeter-ammeter-voltage-current-meter/923042_32855845265.html) and [UM34C](https://www.aliexpress.com/store/product/RD-UM34-UM34C-for-APP-USB-3-0-Type-C-DC-Voltmeter-ammeter-voltage-current-meter/923042_32880908871.html) are low-cost USB pass-through power measurement devices, and support a decent number of collection features, as well as full control via Bluetooth.
+The [UM24C](https://www.aliexpress.com/item/RD-UM24-UM24C-for-APP-USB-2-0-LCD-Display-Voltmeter-ammeter-battery-charge-voltage-current/32845522857.html), [UM25C](https://www.aliexpress.com/store/product/RD-UM25-UM25C-for-APP-USB-2-0-Type-C-LCD-Voltmeter-ammeter-voltage-current-meter/923042_32855845265.html) and [UM34C](https://www.aliexpress.com/store/product/RD-UM34-UM34C-for-APP-USB-3-0-Type-C-DC-Voltmeter-ammeter-voltage-current-meter/923042_32880908871.html) are low-cost USB pass-through power measurement devices, and support a decent number of collection features, as well as full control via Bluetooth.
 (The non-C versions of these devices support the same features as the C versions, but without Bluetooth control.)

-This program implements all exposed commands and data collection available by the device's Bluetooth interface.
+The [DPS series](https://rdtech.aliexpress.com/store/923042) is a series of programmable DC-DC power supplies, and many devices in the series support external communication via the [Modbus](https://en.wikipedia.org/wiki/Modbus) RTU serial protocol over USB or Bluetooth.

 ## Compatibility

  * UM24C, UM25C and UM34C support is complete and tested.
+ * DPS5005 support is complete and tested.
+Other devices in the DPS series (DPS3005, DPS5015, DPS5020, DPS8005, DPH5005) should perform identically.
+(Status reports and bugs welcome.)
  * Tested under Python 3.6, but should work with 3.4 or later.
- * Linux: Tested fine with both PyBluez (direct) and pyserial (e.g. /dev/rfcomm0 via ```rfcomm bind```).
+ * Linux: Tested fine with both PyBluez (direct) and pyserial (e.g. /dev/rfcomm0 via ```rfcomm bind```), as well as direct USB serial (e.g. /dev/ttyUSB0) on DPS devices.
  * Windows: Tested fine with pyserial (e.g. COM4 as set up automatically by Windows).
 Author could not get PyBluez compiled/installed.
  * MacOS: When using pyserial (e.g. /dev/cu.UM24C-Port as set up automatically by MacOS), writes to the device would succeed (e.g. 0xf2 to rotate the screen), but reads from the device never arrive.
 Author could not get PyBluez compiled/installed.

 ## Setup

+rdserialtool requires Python 3.

-rdumtool requires Python 3, and [PyBluez](https://pypi.org/project/PyBluez/) and/or [pyserial](https://pypi.org/project/pyserial/) modules.
-Installation varies by operating system, but on Debian/Ubuntu, these are available via the python3-pybluez and python3-serial packages.
+For UM series devices, [PyBluez](https://pypi.org/project/PyBluez/) and/or [pyserial](https://pypi.org/project/pyserial/) modules are required.
+Installation varies by operating system, but on Debian/Ubuntu, these are available via the python3-pybluez and python3-serial packages, respectively.

+For DPS series devices, [pymodbus](https://pypi.org/project/pymodbus/) (python3-pymodbus on Debian/Ubuntu) is required.
+For direct Bluetooth access, PyBluez is required.
+For serial access (either via RFCOMM or direct USB), pyserial is required, but this is already a requirement of pymodbus.

-To install rdumtool:
+To install rdserialtool:

 ```
 $ sudo python3 setup.py install
 ```

-rdumtool may also be run directly from its source directory without installation.
+rdserialtool may also be run directly from its source directory without installation.

 ## Bluetooth setup